dongchanlim/MSBA/CapstoneProject/README.md

 ## Business Statement

 **Business Problem:** What is the problem?
 Why is it a problem?
->  Individual's repayment ablities tend to be assessed with his or her banked history and credit usage history mainly.
-This prevents unbanked population who hasn't obtain credit hitory yet from initiating financial loan activities.
+>  Individual's repayment capacities are likely to be assessed with his or her banked history & credit usage history.
+This situation prevents unbanked population who hasn't obtain credit hitory yet from initiating their financial loan activities.
 [Home Credit](https://www.homecredit.net/) is the company who is dedicated to provide lines of credit (loans) to the unbanked population.

 **Benefit of a solution**.
 How will the business benefit from a solution?
 > Building stable prediction model to identify credible candidates leads to a stable & controllable financial system for Home Credit, which increases the number of personal loaners who hasn't the financial history yet.
 Also it would result in providing a positive and safe borrowing experience for underserved people.